Have you a new baby? First of all congratulations!!! We have some suggestions and tips for things to do with baby in Dublin.

 Try a Baby & Parent Class

-There are a growing number of classes throughout Dublin for parents and babies, including introducing baby to music and movement, baby massage and yoga.
-Search our baby and toddler classes for further information.
+There are a number of classes throughout Dublin for parents and babies, including introducing baby to music and movement, baby massage and yoga.

 Join a Mini Music class at Churchtown School of Music – for babies and young children aged 3 months to 5 years old.
 The 30-minute classes take place on Mondays and Saturdays in the Churchtown School of Music.
 Carefully designed to suit each of the age groups, these classes are fun and accessible with foot-tapping, memorable tunes!

-Go and visit Panda Play Cafe in Terenure, a dedicated playcentre for 0-5 years.
-Lots of soft play areas, healthy baby and toddler snacks, coffee for parents, what more could you ask for?
-Panda Play also hold regular baby classes.
+Panda Play Cafe in Terenure is a dedicated playcentre for 0-5 years.
+Lots of soft play areas, healthy baby and toddler snacks, coffee for parents as well as regular baby classes.

 Visit a Museum

-The National Art Gallery holds a new parents’ guided tour once a month.
+The National Art Gallery holds a new parents’ guided tour once a month as well as baby workshops.
 Focusing on art depicting mothers is a pleasant afternoon out, for mum and baby!

 The majority of swimming pools and leisure centres in Dublin hold dedicated times for parent and infant swims.

 Water Babies is a multi-award programme teaches babies of all abilities from birth to four years on a progressive, structured 40-week course which is designed to make the most of a baby’s natural affinity with water, whilst teaching confidence and safety techniques.
 Water Babies teach in swimming pools across Dublin.

 Aquababies aim to teach parents/carers the correct method to teach their child to swim.
 They teach basic water safety and confidence techniques and use nursery songs in the toddler classes to engage the children and provide positive associations with swimming.